bansalharshul1/vsd_training/Day 1 Introduction to open sources EDA and PDK.md

 flop ratio  no of FF/ total no. of cells  =  10.8%

-5.2 Viewing the results of syntesis
+5.2 Viewing the results of synthesis

 ![image](https://github.com/user-attachments/assets/ba9416f7-b102-4a90-b8d8-75a4877e16ae)